warenghem/frontend/content/en-us/shop/bag-dionysos-48h.md

   on your travels.
 The luggage experts will easily fit a week's worth of clothing in its generous interior, the size of cabin luggage.
 All the clothing is made in France in our workshop in Anjou specializing in fine leather goods.
-The edges of the leather are hand-waxed in a Bugatti blue color (light or dark) contrasting the black vegetable leather.</p>"
+The edges of the leather are hand-waxed in a Bugatti blue color (light or dark).</p>"
 details:
 - Cabin size
 - Organic French linen lining